-A lot of history had gone down between my enlisting in the Navy Air Reserve in March of 1968 and arriving in San Diego in September of 1969 to find out where on Earth I would be stationed.
-Personally, a year of college.
-Globally, all over America and the world, an urgent need to resist arose among the young.
-In the Navy and Marines, that collective urge coalesced under the name G.I.’s Against Fascism.
+A lot of history went down between my enlisting in the Navy Air Reserve in March of 1968 and arriving in San Diego in September of 1969 to find out where on Earth I would be stationed.
+Personally, the knowledge gained from finishing high school and spending a year at a university.
+Globally, all over America and the world, an urgent need to resist arose among young adults.
+In the Navy and Marine Corps, that collective urge coalesced under the name G.I.’s Against Fascism just a month before I checked in.
 This movement came to my attention when I found a copy of their underground newsletter, Duck Power, in the transit barracks.
-Its logo was a cartoon of Donald Duck raising a clenched fist.
+Its logo was a crude cartoon of Donald Duck raising a clenched fist.

 I liked that.
-Of an artistic bent, I sketched a larger version of it and taped it to my locker.
+Of an artistic bent, I drew a larger and, in my opinion, improved interpretation of it with Marks-A-Lot and taped it to my locker.
 Others saw it, and a bunch of fellow pseudo-rebels wanted it for themselves.
-I reproduced the illustration on paper, t-shirts, hats, notebook covers, luggage, and a guitar case.
-Using white laundry marker, I drew it on my black leather gear bag.
+I reproduced my illustration on paper, t-shirts, hats, notebook covers, luggage, and a guitar case.
+Using white laundry marker, I drew it on my new black leather gear bag.

-Not a week later, the inevitable memo came down from on high outlawing the group, their newsletter, and the duck power image.
+Not a week later, orders came down from on high outlawing the group, their newsletter, and the duck power image.
 The symbol’s brief time in the sun was over.
 I could no longer carry the gear bag and had to get another.
 Obediently, I removed the drawing from my locker.
-Promptly, and not so obedient, I drew Duck Power Donald on its inside back wall with an indelible marker.
+Promptly, and not so obedient, I drew Duck Power Donald on its inside back wall with the indelible marker.

-A few months later, after being force-fed all aspects of aviation maintenance administration in Japan, I flew to my squadron’s detachment at Da Nang Airbase to put that knowledge to use.
+A few months later, after an intense education in all aspects of aviation maintenance administration at the Atsugi Naval Air Station in Japan, I flew to my squadron’s detachment at Da Nang Airbase in South Vietnam to put that knowledge to use.

-Nevertheless, in addition to doing my part to make a squadron function, I assumed the volunteer role of a departing airman.
-Every payday, I sought donations from members of VRC-50 (my squadron) and VQ-1 (that shared the same cantonment).
-A guy from that unit and I then bought soap, toothpaste, toothbrushes, wash rags, towels, detergent, first aid supplies, and so forth, and delivered them to an orphanage south of Da Nang.
-Also every payday I bummed the squadron pickup for the delivery.
-Along with the keys, my Chief would hand me a .38 pistol and a box of bullets saying only: “Don’t get killed.”
+Regardless, my folks raised me to be helpful.
+In addition to doing my part to make a squadron function, I assumed the volunteer role of a departing airman.
+Every two weeks on payday, I sought donations from members of my squadron, VRC-50, and an intelligence-gathering squadron that shared the same defensive ring along the edge of the airstrip, VQ-1.
+A guy from that unit and I then bought soap, toothpaste, toothbrushes, wash rags, towels, detergent, first aid supplies, and so forth, and delivered them to an orphanage about an hour south of the airbase.

-On my 20th birthday, I flew out of Da Nang en route to Japan.
-Once there, I moved into an apartment in the Sagami-Otsuka neighborhood of Yamato with a friend.
-On my return, I brought up reviving Duck Power in the Far East.
-My friend and two other of our buddies were way ahead of me.
-They had a line on the mimeograph machine used by some Air Force personnel at nearby Yokota Air Base for an underground paper.
-The airmen were busted and suffered courts-martial, yet merely got reassigned to distant duty stations for their “seditious” behavior.
-Even though we never actually put our hands on the machine, within two months we, too, were mysteriously reassigned.
+On my 20th birthday, I flew out of Da Nang back to Japan.
+Once there, I moved into my friend Mike’s apartment in the Sagami-Otsuka neighborhood of Yamato.
+Thinking that something more incendiary than polite letters may be needed to get attention, I brought up reviving a form of Duck Power.
+This had already occurred to Mike and two other of our buddies, Bill and Burny.
+They had a line on a mimeograph machine recently used for an underground newspaper by some Air Force personnel at nearby Yokota Air Base.
+It became available because those airmen got busted for their journalistic efforts.
+They suffered courts-martial, yet merely got demoted in rank and reassigned to distant duty stations for their “seditious” behavior.
+Even though we never actually put our hands on the machine, within two months we, too, were all mysteriously reassigned.